tmiasko/dbus-launch-rs/README.md

-# dbus-daemon-rs
+# dbus-launch

-A tool for starting an new isolated instance of a dbus-daemon or a dbus-broker, with option to configure and start services using D-Bus activation.
+An utility for starting an new isolated instance of a dbus-daemon or a dbus-broker, with option to configure and start services using D-Bus activation.